woodpecker-ci/woodpecker/docs/docs/20-usage/39-variables.md

 # Variables

 Woodpecker provides the ability to store named parameters external to the YAML configuration file, in a central variable store.
-These variables can be passed to individual steps of the pipeline at runtime.
+These variables can be passed to individual steps of the pipeline at runtime. <!-- TODO: not runtime but pipeline parse time to be exact -->

 Woodpecker provides three different levels to add variables to your pipeline.
 The following list shows the priority of the different levels.
 If a variable is defined in multiple levels, will be used following this priorities: Repository variables > Organization variables > Global variables.

 1. **Repository variables**: They are available to all pipelines of an repository.
 2. **Organization variables**: They are available to all pipelines of an organization.
 3. **Global variables**: Can be configured by an instance admin.
-   They are available to all pipelines of the **whole** Woodpecker instance and should therefore **only** be used for variables that are allowed to be read by **all** users.

 ## Usage